 Please provide as much detail as possible and this will assist the Dog Wardens in their investigation.

 If you know the owner and are willing to provide a formal witness statement we can approach the dog owner and in some cases, we may issue a fixed penalty notice.

-If you are aware of a dog owner that does not clean up after their dog please report it by completing a Report dog fouling form or talk to us in confidence on 01278 435294
+If you are aware of a dog owner that does not clean up after their dog please report it by completing a Report Anti-Social Behaviour form or talk to us in confidence on 01278 435294